labicon/ros2_turtlebot_icon/Turtlebot_README.md

 ## ros2_turtlebot_icon
 This is a little ROS2 node I wrote that subscribes to Turtlebot's RGBD images as well as VICON data.
+The node visualizes the RGBD images.
-Then, the node uses [redis](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/), a fast in-memory data structure server, to share the images and VICON data with other python programs.
+The node also uses [redis](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/), a fast in-memory data structure server, to share the images and VICON data with other python programs.
 Install redis by `sudo apt install redis`.
 Check the installation by `redis-server --version`. start a server: `sudo systemctl start redis-server.service`.